WeChat marketing: Driving WeChat sales in 2020 – HI-COM

 Understanding consumer 2.0

-It’s not enough to carry out market research or customer polls once or twice a year to really know what your consumer is looking for.
-Today, brands need to concentrate on weekly or semi-weekly follow ups to really see where the trends and needs of consumers are going.
+It’s not enough to carry out market research once a year to really know what your consumer is looking for.
+Today, brands need to concentrate on weekly follow ups to see where the trends and needs of consumers are going.
 The two-way conversation is becoming a must for brands and companies that want to succeed on the Chinese market.

-For this, leveraging personalized WeChat groups might just be what you need.
-Tagging your key customers by location, interests or other criteria can help you to update them on relevant news and deals, as well as collect data and feedback.
-Making those groups “invitation only” or bringing a certain VIP feeling will ease the task of growing these communities, as everyone wants to be a VIP.
+For this, leveraging personalized WeChat marketing groups might just be what you need.
+Tagging your key customers by location or other criteria can help you to update them on relevant news and deals.
+Making those groups “invitation only” or bringing a certain VIP feeling will ease the task of growing these communities.

-In fact, the main difference between a successful local brand and a “could do better” international brand is simply collection of real-life data.
+In fact, the main difference between a successful local brand and a international brand is simply collection of real-life data.

 New ways of brand community management

 The way brands manage these communities is also progressing.
 A systematic approach focusing on communication has become a must in community management.
-As consumers become more and more educated and free to choose between dozens (if not hundreds) of brands, never before has it been more about the connection between a brand and the consumer.
+As consumers become more educated, never before has it been more about the connection between a brand and the consumer.

-Creating a habit of checking on a brand, or seeing “what’s new in the group” can help brands to create a deeper connection, as well as drive traffic to WeChat stores or other channels.
+Creating a habit of checking on a brand, or seeing “what’s new in the group” can help brands to create a deeper connection.

-For example, hosting limited time WeChat pop-ups or a group buy sales event that is only available for members could be one way to keep your community members on their toes.
+For example, hosting limited time WeChat marketing pop-ups could be one way to keep your community members on their toes.

 Same goes with sharing important and useful content, which could help your consumers in their daily lives.

-Updating the community on certain days of the week or times of the day with useful content, unifies people by providing interesting topics or activities to share.
-The feedback on these activities and their match of the product/service could provide valid data and deepen the understanding of customers.
-For example, a brand of healthy snacks could engage with its community by providing video recipes of healthy breakfasts that include products of the brand.
+Updating the community on certain days of the week unifies people by providing interesting topics to share.
+The feedback on these activities could provide valid data and deepen the understanding of customers.
+For example, a brand of healthy snacks could engage by providing video of breakfasts that include products of the brand.

 KOL/Influencer Marketing – new approaches